toniarnold/aspnettest/doc/blazor.md

 @inherits SmcComponentBase<Calculator, CalculatorContext, CalculatorContext.CalculatorState>
 ```

-### The ReRender override
+### The Render override

 The abstract `SmcComponentBase` scaffolds the setup of the SMC state machine and
-adds an event handler for state changes which will call the virtual ReRender
+adds an event handler for state changes which will call the virtual Render
 method.
 It is the responsibility of the concrete component
 (`CalculatorComponent` in the example) to dynamically display the parts
 according to the SMC state by using the